Coat of Arms Nigtevecht

 Origin of the Nigtevecht coat of arms

-A story goes that when two famlies joined via a marriage, they had both the same colors but opposite in the coat of arms This then caused an unresolved problem even into modern times.
-There was indeed an issue about the colours which was eventally settled as blue-white, but not referenced to a marriage.
-I found no record of a marriage in the Huydercoper Heer van Nigtevecht (the Lordship) or "Huydecoper van Nigtevecht" combining the two names.
-It is unclear how the name "Huydecoper van Nigtevecht" emerged as a full name.
-It was originally a Lordship title (in Dutch "Heerschap").
-The title under the larger coat of arms means "The Liberties of Edw Huydecoper van Nigtevecht", rather than ""The Liberties of Edw Huydecoper Lord of Nigtevecht", but it could be the same.
-Personally I would not like to be related to the Huydecoper larger coat of arms, all these mystic symbols!!
+An unconfirmed story claims that when two families merged through marriage, they had the same colours but in opposite order.
+I found no evidence for this.
+However, there was indeed a dispute over the colours, eventually settled as blue-white.
+I found no record linking "Huydecoper Heer van Nigtevecht" (the Lordship) or "Huydecoper van Nigtevecht" as a connection between two families.
+It is unclear how the name "Huydecoper van Nigtevecht" emerged as a full name in some records.
+It was originally a lordship title (in Dutch: "Heerschap") and also a knightly title (Jonkheer, Young Lord).
+The title under the larger coat of arms reads: "The Liberties of Edw Huydecoper van Nigtevecht", rather than "The Liberties of Edw Huydecoper Lord of Nigtevecht", though this may be equivalent due to heraldic title usage.

-Nigtevecht Coat of Arms
+The symbols of Coat of Arms Nigtevecht

 Left blue means "science and truth"